harvestinghappiness/harvestinghappiness.github.io/about.md

 permalink: /about/
 ---

-{% include figure.html src="about/cosechando-center.jpg" caption="Cosechando Felicidad's building in Santa Maria" side="right" size="third" %}
+{% include figure.html src="about/cosechando-center.jpg" caption="Cosechando Felicidad's building in Santa Maria" side="right" size="half" %}

 Cosechando Felicidad began in December of 2014 and became an official 501c3 in the US an ONG in Guatemala in 2015.
 Founded by Brennan of Pennsylvania, Emily of Vermont, along with community members of Santa Maria de Jesus.
 Cosechando